Digests

 et al also question whether

-differentiated neuropsychological tests
+differentiated neuropsychological

-of attention contribute to the clinical
+tests of attention contribute to the

-diagnosis of ADHD.
+clinical diagnosis of ADHD.

-to common belief, many people can live
+Contrary to common belief, many

-well into their 90s without becoming
+people can live well into their 90s

-cognitively impaired, study findings
+impaired, study findings indicate.

-Boeve (Mayo Clinic, Rochester, Minnesota,
+Bradley Boeve (Mayo Clinic,

-USA) and colleagues found that mild
+colleagues found that mild cognitive

-cognitive impairment (MCI) exists as
+impairment (MCI) exists as a

-a syndrome in patients aged 90 to 100
+syndrome in patients aged 90 to 100

 years, despite previous suggestions

-that the greater degree of functional
+that the greater degree of

-and mental decline in the very old may
+functional and mental decline in the

-makes such a diagnosis impossible.
+very old may makes such a diagnosis

-the researchers note that, despite advancing
+Moreover, the researchers note that,

-age, the relationship between cognitive
+relationship between cognitive and

-and functional performance and clinical
+functional performance and clinical

 diagnosis followed patterns similar

-to those described in younger individuals.
+to those described in younger

 Among